Was this page helpful?

 Full |

-If you choose the X Cloud option, tablets-based data replication in your cluster is enforced on all keyspaces.
+If you choose the X Cloud option, the better tablets-based data replication in your cluster is enforced on all keyspaces.
 Owing to tablets, X Cloud clusters provide better elasticity, faster scaling, and allow you to reach up to 90% storage utilization.

 X Cloud Auto Scaling¶